-In this dekad the comparison of satellite rainfall estimation and climatological average shows that there was a slight increase of rainfall was observed in some pocket areas of western Oromia region.
-On the other hand, slight decrease of rainfall was observed over Southwest Ethiopia, Southern Ethiopia, Gambella, Sidama, and south Oromia.
+In this dekad the comparison of satellite rainfall estimation and climatological average shows that there was a slight to moderate increase of rainfall observed in a few areas of western Oromia, southwest Ethiopia, and central Oromia regions.
+On the other hand, slight decrease of rainfall was observe over South Ethiopia, Southwest Ethiopia, Southern Ethiopia and Sidama region.
 No change in the rest of the country.